Amos

 4. 4The "cows of Bashan" are condemned for their luxury and oppression, and a fivefold refrain — "yet you did not return to Me" — underscores Israel's stubborn refusal to repent.

-5. 5A funeral lament for Israel, punctuated by the call "Seek Me and live" and the thundering demand to "let justice roll on like a river."
+5. 5A funeral lament for Israel, punctuated by the call "Seek Me and live" and the demand to "let justice roll on like a river."

 6. 6Woe to those at ease in Zion who indulge in luxury while ignoring the ruin of their nation.

-7. 7Three visions of judgment (locusts, fire, plumb line) are followed by the dramatic confrontation between Amos and Amaziah the priest of Bethel.
+7. 7Three visions of judgment (locusts, fire, plumb line) are followed by the confrontation between Amos and Amaziah the priest of Bethel.

 8. 8The vision of summer fruit signals Israel's end, and God warns of a coming famine — not of bread, but of hearing the words of the LORD.

-9. 9A final vision of inescapable judgment is followed by the promise to restore the fallen tent of David and bring unprecedented blessing.
+9. 9A final vision of inescapable judgment is followed by the promise to restore the fallen tent of David and bring blessing.